Wuwei Gansu, China Travel Guide

 Start early, check embassy requirements.

-At least 6 months beyond intended stay, with 2 blank pages.
+At least 6 months beyond intended stay, with AT least two empty pages.

 No additional permits beyond a standard tourist visa needed for Wuwei.